 - Within each quintile of reported dietary intake, persons who developed diabetes had lower mean plasma phospholipid linoleic acid proportions, 1.8 (95% CI 1.4, 2.1)

-- There was no significant difference in the associations of dietary linoleic acid with incident diabetes across strata of age or body mass index.
+- There was no significant difference in the associations of dietary linoleic acid with incident diabetes across strata of age or BMI.

 - This study found positive associations between the incidence of diabetes and SFAs in plasma phospholipid and diet